 Late afternoon, evening and weekend classes accommodate working adults.
 Courses may be taken on a full-time or part-time basis; students are encouraged to consider how they will balance the requirements of coursework and practicum/internship with other commitments.

-NOTE: Students should be aware that the clinical, occupational, and emotional demands of practicum and internship can make simultaneous full-time employment challenging.
+NOTE: Students should be aware that the clinical, occupational, and emotional demands of practicum (COUN 596) and internship (COUN 597 and COUN 598) can make simultaneous full-time employment challenging.
 Few sites offer evening and weekend hours, and students are expected to be as flexible as possible.
-Students receive extensive support from faculty in identifying and securing a site, however placements and specific scheduling needs are not guaranteed.
+Students receive extensive support from faculty in identifying and securing a site; however, placements and specific scheduling needs are not guaranteed.
+For students in the school counseling specialty program, site assignments are formalized and are facilitated between the Coordinator of the School Counseling Specialty and the Coordinators for Counseling Services at schools in the various cities and counties throughout Maryland.
 Applicants should speak to faculty for further information.

 Scholarship Opportunities and Loans

 - NBCC Foundation has several scholarships specifically for counseling students.